aptech/docs/docs/CR-varputl.rst

     z = myProc(17);
     print " z is " z;

-produces (Note: this program will ask for user input  at the GAUSS command prompt):
+..
+NOTE:: This example will ask for user input at the GAUSS command prompt

+produces:

 ::